Huythanh0x/linked-blog-starter-md/ENGLISH/VOCABULARY.md

 #### special treats
 **/ˈspeʃəl triːts/**
 Unusual or particularly enjoyable food items, often associated with celebrations or indulgences.
-> In addition to our superb ice cream, we'll offer strawberries dipped in chocolate, strawberry cupcakes, and strawberry milkshakes as special treats for the strawberry festival.
+> In addition to our superb ice cream, we'll offer strawberries dipped in chocolate, strawberry cupcakes, and strawberry milkshakes *as special treats* for the strawberry festival.
+#### flavor
+**/ˈfleɪvər/**
+A *distinctive taste*, or a quality that enhances the taste of something.
+> Chocolate is the most popular ice cream flavor at Margot's House of Ice Cream.
 #### renowned
 Kasem Ngam is a renowned speaker and author from Nonthaburi hailand.